ethan-rogers/sketch-application/README.md

 ![](images/logo.png)

 PenGuin is an opensource Python drawing application designed for STEM note taking and problem solving.
-This application is meant to light weight and easy to use.
+This application is meant to be light weight, easy to use and easily modifiable.

 ## How to run